-Canandaigua is in the heart of the Finger Lakes and home to a cool institution, New York Kitchen, which is part restaurant and part cooking school/culinary class.
+Canandaigua is in the heart of the Finger Lakes and home to an extraordinary institution, New York Kitchen—part restaurant, part cooking school.
 There is no better place to sample New York’s craft beer, wine, and local ingredients than right here in this facility.
 To me, it looked like a giant version of Magic Kingdom’s Liberty Tree Tavern, with a stylish flair and New England feel.
-Howard and I, along with several other travel writer friends, had a very memorable dining experience here.
+Along with several other travel writer friends, Howard and I had a very memorable dining experience here.

-Rob’s Meatballs are the stars of New York Kitchen’s appetizer menu, with fresh marinara and garlicky toast points.
-It was a fabulous dish!
-The Raclette Chips were another tasty appetizer, with thyme and smoked Seneca salt, topped with three cheeses.
-I will be thinking about these phenomenal appetizers for quite some time.
+Rob’s Meatballs are the stars of New York Kitchen’s appetizer menu, with fresh marinara and garlicky toast points—which tasted fabulous.
+The Raclette Chips, with thyme and smoked Seneca salt, were another tasty appetizer.
+I will be thinking about both of these for quite some time.

-My lunch dish was the NYK Mac ‘n Cheese, where the truffle oil drizzle sent the dish to a new dimesion.
+My lunch dish was the NYK Mac ‘n Cheese, where the truffle oil drizzle sent the plate to a new dimension.
 My favorite item was a friend’s Chicken Riggies, rigatoni with chicken, caramelized onions, and cherry peppers.
 Oh, my!

 6. Forte, Jamestown